isc-projects/kea/doc/guide/dhcp4-srv.rst

 -----------------------

-An important aspect of a well-running DHCP system is an assurance that the data remains consistent.
+An important aspect of a well-running DHCP system is an assurance that the data remain consistent.
 However, in some cases it may be convenient to tolerate certain inconsistent data.
 For example, a network administrator that temporarily removed a subnet from a configuration wouldn't want all the leases associated with it to disappear from the